 A: Currently, our common stock is listed on AIM.
-We have applied to list our common stock on the NASDAQ Capital Market under the symbol "AQB."
+Our common stock has been approved for listing on the NASDAQ Capital Market under the symbol "AQB."
 We cannot predict the trading price for our common stock or the availability of an active trading market when such listing on the NASDAQ Capital Market begins.

-It is anticipated that the trading of AquaBounty common stock will commence on a "when-issued" basis at least two trading days prior to the Distribution Date.
+It is anticipated that the trading of AquaBounty common stock will commence on a "when-issued" basis on or about the Record Date.
 "When-issued" trading refers to a sale or purchase made conditionally because the security has been authorized but not yet issued.
 "When-issued" trades generally settle within four trading days after the Distribution Date.
 Typically, on the first trading day following the Distribution Date, any "when-issued" trading with respect to AquaBounty common stock will end, and "regular-way" trading will begin.
 "Regular-way" trading refers to trading after a security has been issued and typically involves a transaction that settles on the third full trading day following the date of the transaction.
 For a more detailed description, see "The Distribution-Listing and Trading of AquaBounty Common Stock" beginning on page 31.